-No Dividends or Dividend Equivalents Payable on Unvested Equity Awards.
-We do not pay dividends or dividend equivalents on unvested or unearned equity compensation awards.
 Executive Compensation Philosophy.

-The Compensation Committee of our Board of Directors oversees our company's executive compensation program and ensures that our named executive officers are compensated in a manner consistent with our business strategy, competitive market practice, sound corporate governance principles and stockholder interests.
+The Compensation Committee of our Board of Directors oversees our company's executive compensation program for assurance that our named executive officers are compensated in a manner consistent with our business strategy, competitive market practice, sound corporate governance principles and stockholder interests.
 The core of our executive compensation philosophy is to pay-for-performance.

-Stockholder support for "Say on Pay" was over 97% approval at the 2018 Annual Meeting.
-The Compensation Committee has determined that it will continue to apply the same philosophy and guiding principles to its fiscal year 2019 executive compensation program.
-The Compensation Committee will continue to consider stockholder feedback in the future.
-See also "Fiscal 2019 Compensation Approach" below for a description of additional employee compensation principles.
+Stockholder support for "Say on Pay" was over 98% approval at the 2019 Annual Meeting.
+The Compensation Committee did not make any changes to its compensation philosophy and guiding principles in setting fiscal year 2019 compensation as a result of the prior year's "Say on Pay" vote and has determined that it will continue to apply the same philosophy and guiding principles to its fiscal year 2020 executive compensation program.
+The Compensation Committee will also continue to consider stockholder feedback in the future.
+See also "Fiscal 2020 Compensation Approach" below for a description of additional employee compensation principles.

 Elements of Executive Compensation.

-Our compensation focuses on total direct compensation, which consists of three primary components: (i) base salary, (ii) cash incentives and (iii) long-term equity incentives.
-We target our total direct compensation at the 50th percentile or median to ensure the overall package is competitive.
-We provide base salaries that are generally at market-competitive levels, in combination with cash incentive and equity compensation, so that we can attract and retain superior executives and managers in an extremely competitive environment for qualified talent.
+The company's executive compensation focuses on total direct compensation, which consists of three primary components: base salary, cash incentives and long-term equity incentives.
+We target our total target direct compensation at the 50th percentile or median compared to our peer group to ensure the overall package is competitive.
+We provide base salaries that are generally at market-competitive levels, in combination with target cash incentive and equity compensation opportunities, so that we can attract and retain superior executives and managers in an extremely competitive environment for qualified talent.
 Although we take into account peer benchmarks, we also consider a number of factors such as performance, criticality, retention and internal pay comparisons when determining the level and form of pay.
 The Compensation Committee takes a holistic view on setting pay to ensure the overall program is meeting the company's objectives and to provide the Compensation Committee and our CEO with the necessary flexibility to structure individual compensation packages that are within market standards.
 In addition, we provide our executive officers a variety of benefits that are generally available to all employees, including:

-- base salary; - performance-based cash incentives that will only be awarded if we achieve the pre-determined and objective financial goals as approved by the Compensation Committee; and - long-term, performance-based equity incentive awards that are issued in the form of both performance-contingent RSUs, for encouraging long-term performance and delivering value for our stockholders over time, and time-vested RSUs, for retention and reinforcing our ownership culture.
+- base salary: - performance-based cash incentives that will only be awarded based on achievement of pre-determined and objective financial goals as approved by the Compensation Committee; and - long-term, equity incentive awards that are issued in the form of both performance-based RSUs, for encouraging long-term performance and delivering value for our stockholders over time, and time-vested RSUs, for retention and reinforcing our ownership culture and alignment with stockholders.

-Fiscal 2018 Performance and Impact on Executive Compensation.
+Fiscal 2019 Performance and Impact on Executive Compensation.